-LEGEND 1 No adjustment Our actions are satisfactory and we are continuing on this path 2 Some adjustments Our actions are quite satisfactory, but require some a Our actions are quite satisfactory, but require some adjustments.
+LEGEND 1 1 No adjustment Our actions are satisfactory and we are continuing on this path 2 Some adjustments Our actions are quite satisfactory, but require some adjustments.
 3 To replace Our actions or measures are no longer applicable or available.